FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-01/02-intro-to-react.md

 - Dynamically create an array of components and their props using data stored in an array of objects along with the `.map()`, `.sort()`, and `.filter()` functions.
 - Explain why it is essential to supply a unique "key" for each item in an array containing dynamic child components.
 - Write `Proptype` declarations to catch invalid props.
-- Use CSS modules to apply styles to React components.

 ---